oberien/das-protokoll/README.md

 ## General Design

-* "Registration" (server just lazily create directory if not exists): Client generates random blob (secret), sends to server.
-Server hashes it (solves encoding issue) → create directory of hex of hash.
-* Authentication: Client sends his secret (blob), server finds corresponding directory
-* 3-way-handshake (Keine Daten im ACK-Paket, da dies durch Festplattenlatenz die RTT zum Server verfälscht) → Both Server and Client have RTT information
+* 3-way-handshake to get RTT information
+* Support for different commands
+    + Command packet with type-id
+* Only one command per session
+    + Otw an old chunk could reach server after new upload is initiated
+    + New connection must be from different port
+* Chunks indexed sequentially
-* Chunks fortlaufend indizieren → Out-of-Order solved
+    + → Out-of-Order solved
-* Client sends chunk after chunk
-* Server tracks which chunks have been received and asks client for missing chunks every now and again.
 * Server creates file of size sent by client
 * Server creates tracking-file: bitmap of chunks
+* Client sends chunk after chunk
-* Server sends missing chunks as runlength encoding of the bitmap file (optimized to not include value because it's binary)
+* Server sends missing chunks as runlength encoding of the bitmap file
+    + optimized to not include value because it's binary
 * varint encoding of numbers
 * Length of file in bytes is sent before client starts upload
 * Size of chunk-id is automatically calculated from that: ⌈log₂(len)⌉
 * End of transmission is indicated by largest chunk-id → no explicit end-message from client required
 * Checksums / data integrity handled by UDP Checksum
-* RTT: moving average
-* Packet Rate via inter-packet-time
-* Status Report Timing:
-    - gegeben:
-        + avg paketrate p
-        + logarithmische skalierungsfunktion für feedbackintervall l(x)
-        + zeit seit dem letzten statusreport z
-        + interpacket time i
-    - in dem moment wenn wir ein status paket schicken: deadline für das nächste status update := l(p*z) * i + 1/2 rtt

 ## 3-Way-Handshake

 * Client collects all information beforehand
+    - Filename, Size of File
     - Reduces delay during Handshake
     - → More precise RTT information
 * Client → Server: [Login Packet](#login-packet)